davidgiven/fluxengine/README.md

 	go for help

   - [Troubleshooting dubious disks](doc/problems.md) ∾ it's not an exact
-	science ∾ the sector map ∾ clock detection and the histogram ~ (doc/driveresponse.md)[checking your drive]
+	science ∾ the sector map ∾ clock detection and the histogram

+  - [Checking your drive](doc/driveresponse.md) ∾ you can't do that with that ∾
+	measuring your drive's ability to work with exotic formats

 Which?
 ------